 Be sure to remove the brace once the tree is established.
 Trees may establish in a few months or a couple of years, depending upon the climate and growing conditions.
 In warm moist conditions, establishment may be fast, whereas in cold dry prairie conditions, it can take considerably longer.
 Failure to remove the brace may result in wood growing around the support, which then girdles or strangles and the trunk.
 If you forget to remove the support and the trunk starts to envelop it, remove only the bracing material that is exposed and leave the rest of the support alone.

 Chat with a Denver Tree Service Expert

-We recommend that when it comes to staking, you should always contact a tree service expert here in Denver.
+When it comes to staking, we recommend contacting one of our family tree service experts here in Denver!
 We understand how important it is to properly stake a tree to make sure it matures and stays healthy!
-Our tree service and tree removal experts in Arvada are pros when it comes to trees!
+Our tree service, stump removal and tree removal experts in Arvada and Wheat Ridge are pros when it comes to trees!